 Senior Fellow and Head of IPI’s Center for Peace Operations | email@example.com

 Before IPI, Adam spent several years in the private sector as a consultant to nonprofit organizations.
-He served as the Ralph Helmold teaching fellow for an economics course at Columbia University in 2005 and 2006.
-He has consulted for the John D. and Catherine T. MacArthur Foundation and the UN Department of Peacekeeping Operations.
-Adam holds a BS from the School of Foreign Service at Georgetown University and a master’s degree with a concentration in international security policy from the School of International and Public Affairs at Columbia University.
+He holds a Master of International Affairs degree with a concentration in international security policy from the School of International and Public Affairs at Columbia University and a BS from the School of Foreign Service at Georgetown University.

 - Adam C. Smith, “United States of America” in Providing Peacekeepers: The Politics, Challenges and Future of UN Peacekeeping Contributions, edited by Alex J. Bellamy and Paul D. Williams (Oxford University Press, 2013).